MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-on-behalf-of-authentication-in-windows-server.md

 4. AD FS returns the access token to Mid Tier Web Service.
 For additional functionality, Middle Tier Service needs access to the Backend WebAPI
 5. Client uses the access token to use Middle Tier service.
 6. Middle Tier service provides the access token to the AD FS token end point and requests access token for Backend WebAPI on-behalf-of the authenticated user
-7. AD FS returns access token for backend WebAPI to Middle Tier Service actiing as client
+7. AD FS returns access token for backend WebAPI to Middle Tier Service acting as client
 8. Middle Tier Service uses the access token provided by AD FS in step 7 to access the backend WebAPI as client and perform the necessary functions

 ## Sample Structure